Coverage Plan

 • pmp_instr_edge_cross - Compressed instruction access (16-bit) passes PMP but 32-bit access at same address crosses PMP region boundary.

-• Each field of mssecfg enabled/disabled with relevant functionality tested.
+• Each field of mssecfg enabled/disabled, as well as written to using a CSR write, with relevant functionality tested.

 • RLB - rule locking bypass.